DiamondLightSource/diffcalc/doc/source/developer/quickstart_api.rst

        a_eq_b
        mu: 0.0000

-       Type 'help cons' for instructions
+       Type 'help con' for instructions

 Limits can be set to help Diffcalc choose a solution::